Spix's macaw: History

 The bird had not been studied in the wild until the 1970s.
 In 1974, Brazilian ornithologist Helmut Sick observed groups of three and four of the birds near Formosa do Rio Preta in northwest Bahia flying over buriti Palms (Mauritia flexuosa).
-As recently as 1980, Robert Ridgely (ornithologist) stated that "there is no available evidence indicating a recent decline in numbers."
+As recently as 1980, Robert Ridgely stated that "there is no available evidence indicating a recent decline in numbers."
 Beginning around 1980, at the very height of the illegal bird trade, traders and trappers removed dozens of Spix's from the wild, and by the early 80s, it was generally believed to be extinct in the wild.
 Naturalist Dr. Paul Roth conducted field surveys of the bird in the Curacá region from 1985 to 1988.
 Roth found only 5 birds in 1985, three in 1986, and only two after May 1987.

 Two of the birds were captured for trade in 1987.
 A single male, paired with a female blue-winged macaw, was discovered at the site in 1990.
 A female Spix's macaw released from captivity at the site in 1995 was killed by collision with a power line after seven weeks.
 The last wild male disappeared from the site in October 2000; his disappearance was thought to have marked the extinction of this species in the wild.
 However, wild Spix's macaws may have been sighted in 2016.
 While the IUCN Red List views its status as Critically Endangered and possibly extinct in the wild, ornithologist Nigel Collar of BirdLife International, the authority for the IUCN Redlist of birds now calls this bird extinct in the wild.

-As of June 2022, a flock of eight Spix' macaws has been released back into the wild and appears to be doing well.
+As of June 2022, a flock of eight Spix's macaws has been released back into the wild and appears to be doing well.
 Another release for twelve more later occurred in December of the same year.